Mehulllll-pixel/Mehulllll-pixel/README.md

 ---

-### Fun Facts:
+### Stuff that i think is the most interesting:

-- 🏀 I play basketball
+- I play ok basketball
-- 🎹 Grade 4 classical pianist
+- Grade 4 classical pianist (inspired by Your Lie in April)
-- 🧠 I’m deep into murder mysteries & conspiracy theories
+- I’m deep into murder mysteries & conspiracy theories(yes i have seen all the episodes of buzzfeed unsolved)
-- 🤖 I optimize models for fun
+- and yesssss I optimize models for fun
-- 🌌 I genuinely enjoy building things from scratch
+- I genuinely enjoy building things from scratch

 ---